2025/6

 Form Guide Last season City showed how it is possible to quickly move up the table with good recruitment and Aldershot did the same in reverse after losing 2 of their 2023/4 season star players.
 City were joined in the 2024/5 play offs by just one (FC Halifax) of the 6 teams who reached the 2023/4 play offs places.
 Add in the uncertainty of the new salary cap management protocol (aka PSR) and anything could happen.
 Equally, we saw with Tamworth, Southend, Braintree and Boston, clubs can make a poor start, but when they get it right, a club can quickly rise up the table.

 • Play Offs (6): Initially I struggled to come up with enough sides to fill the top places.
 On reflection, Carlisle bounced back quickly from their last relegation to the Conference and can count on a large home crowd (and Regan Linney's menace) whilst Southend should "go again", seemingly a more stable club a year on from their takeover.
-Forest Green Rovers' physicality and organisation (and budget) should see them challenge again.
-From the 2014/5 mid - lower table, Eastleigh, Aldershot and Woking (after Neal Ardley's "close season magic" (and budget) could join them.
+Forest Green Rovers' physicality and organisation (and budget) should see them challenge again (if they quickly overcome the Cotterill - Savage transition).
+From the 2024/5 mid - lower table, Eastleigh, Aldershot and Woking (after Neal Ardley's "close season magic" (and budget) could join them.
+Eastleigh have been active in their summer recruitment and stated that they turned down bids for Tyrsee Shae, rumours suggested City had bid £100,000 to activate his release clause.

 • Falling (3): Halifax and Gateshead might struggle to challenge for the play off positions again, both have lost key players (and Halifax a manager of 3 year's standing).
 Equally, Rochdale might struggle as their EFL parachute payments tail off.